Simple Saffron Brown Rice

 Heat oil in a large saucepan over medium heat.
 Add garlic and cook, stirring until fragrant and just starting to brown, 30 seconds to 1 minute.
 Add onion, stirring to coat.
 Cook, stirring often until the onion is starting to brown and soften, 3 to 5 minutes.

-Step 2: Cook rice
+Step 2: Add Aromatics

-Add the saffron, thyme, smoked paprika and salt and cook, stirring until fragrant, about 30 seconds.
 Pour in the broth and increase the heat to high.
 Stir thoroughly to make sure the saffron threads are evenly distributed, and bring the broth to a simmer.
 Add the rice and return to a simmer.
-Cover, reduce heat to medium-low or low to maintain a simmer, and cook until the broth has been absorbed and the rice is very tender, 50 to 60 minutes.
-Remover from the heat and stir in parsley.

 FAQs and Expert Tips